1888 U.S. National Championships (tennis)

-List of champions of the 1888 U.S. National Championships (now known as the US Open).
-The men's tournament was held from 22 August to 30 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 12 June to 15 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1888 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1888.

+The women's tournament was held from June 12 to June 15 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 22 to August 30 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 The men's doubles event was played at the Staten Island Cricket Club in Livingston, Staten Island, New York.
 It was the 8th U.S. National Championships and the second Grand Slam tournament of the year.: